 7 years and older for day campers)

-special dorm with a special staff, and they go to bed a little earlier than
+housed in a special dorm with a special staff, and they go to bed a little earlier

 What kind of supervision do you provide?

 Our counselors are in every dorm, at least two per floor.
-Our owners, directors,
+We also

 and medical staff also live in our dorms.
 Our campers are monitored during their

 walks to and from their activities.
-Besides our own counselors, we have a
+Besides our own counselors, we have the Mount

 What recreational activities do you offer?

-all involved in the many fun activities.
-Some are age group oriented so that
+staff are all involved in the many fun activities.
+Some are age group oriented so

-required gymnastics program!
-Some are conducted in our new multi-million dollar
+away from our required gymnastics program!
+Some are conducted in our new multi-million

-student center.
-It houses our camp store, cafe, snack bar, and is used for
+dollar student center.
+It houses our camp store, cafe, snack bar, and is used for some

 What's your food like?

 Campers and staff tell us that our food is the best!
-We
+Much of our food is

-designed our menu for the growing athlete.
-Our food service can prepare
+food.
+We designed our menu for the growing athlete.
+Our food service can prepare food

 Do you have an Athletic Trainer or Nurse?